(image credit: snapped by DTLCT)

 To me, faith isn’t forced.
 It’s supposed to be a choice, something peaceful that should bring hope to you, not a reason to fight over.
 So no, I don’t agree with all the protesters causing troubles either, but I just don’t agree with the whole shoving things down people’s throat either.

 After all that was said in this post (and probably just a bunch of “blah blah blah” to others), I still think Mitch Albom is an excellent writer.
-It was just that theme was a major miss for me.
+It was just that the theme was a major miss for me.
+And opinions are different, obviously, so you might have a different perspective regarding it than me.
+Be your own judge and find out for yourselves.